 The project will hold a conference to bring together researchers, policymakers, businesses and civil society to share latest research and to develop policy thinking.
 It will include representatives from affected communities, including survivors of modern slavery and affected Indo-Pacific communities.
 The conference will be designed to lay the groundwork for creating a network of scholars and practitioners to work on these issues after the project is complete.

 The project will then bring together data on how different trade and investment arrangements shape modern slavery risks in the Indo-Pacific.
 The datasets will focus on how international trade and investment agreements from across the Indo-Pacific handle modern slavery related issues, how the domestic laws and policies relate to trade and investment of countries in the Indo-Pacific, and on government and company responses to allegations of large-scale forced labour in China's Xinjiang province.

 Alongside this, the team will produce case studies on China, India, Malaysia and Thailand, considering how modern slavery has been addressed in trade and investment arrangements in these countries, with individuals from communities vulnerable to modern slavery inputting into the process.

-Research teams: Professor James Cockayne, Professor Facundo Albornoz Crespo, Professor Todd Landman, Dr Katarina Schwarz, Dr Timothy Masiko, Dr Oana Burcu, Dr Sabina Lawreniuk (University of Nottingham), Chloe Cranston, Rocio Domingo Ramos (Anti-Slavery International), Dr Jason Pandya Wood (University of Nottingham Malaysia Campus).
+Research team: Dr Timothy Masiko, Professor Facundo Albornoz Crespo, Professor Todd Landman, Dr Katarina Schwarz, Dr Oana Burcu, Dr Sabina Lawreniuk (University of Nottingham), Chloe Cranston, Rocio Domingo Ramos (Anti-Slavery International), Dr Jason Pandya Wood (University of Nottingham Malaysia Campus).

 This research was funded by an open call on the links between modern slavery and wider laws and policies, run in partnership with the Arts and Humanities Research Council.